Alfred Adler: Psychodynamics and teleology

 Adler maintained that human psychology is psychodynamic in nature.
 Unlike Freud's metapsychology that emphasizes instinctual demands, human psychology is guided by goals and fueled by a yet unknown creative force.
 Like Freud's instincts, Adler's fictive goals are largely unconscious.
 These goals have a "teleological" function.
 Constructivist Adlerians, influenced by neo-Kantian and Nietzschean ideas, view these "teleological" goals as "fictions" in the sense that Hans Vaihinger spoke of (fictio).
 Usually there is a fictional final goal which can be deciphered alongside of innumerable sub-goals.
 The inferiority/superiority dynamic is constantly at work through various forms of compensation and overcompensation.
 For example, in anorexia nervosa the fictive final goal is to "be perfectly thin" (overcompensation on the basis of a feeling of inferiority).
 Hence, the fictive final goal can serve a persecutory function that is ever-present in subjectivity (though its trace springs are usually unconscious).
 The end goal of being "thin" is fictive, however, since it can never be subjectively achieved.

 Teleology serves another vital function for Adlerians.
 Chilon's "hora telos" ("see the end, consider the consequences") provides for both healthy and maladaptive psychodynamics.
 Here we also find Adler's emphasis on personal responsibility in mentally healthy subjects who seek their own and the social good.

 Constructivism and metaphysics

-The metaphysical thread of Adlerian theory does not problematize the notion of teleology since concepts such as eternity (an ungraspable end where time ceases to exist) match the religious aspects that are held in tandem.
-In contrast, the constructivist Adlerian threads (either humanist/modernist or postmodern in variant) seek to raise insight of the force of unconscious fictions– which carry all of the inevitability of 'fate'– so long as one does not understand them.
-Here, 'teleology' itself is fictive yet experienced as quite real.
-This aspect of Adler's theory is somewhat analogous to the principles developed in Rational Emotive Behavior Therapy (REBT) and Cognitive Therapy (CT).
-Both Albert Ellis and Aaron T. Beck credit Adler as a major precursor to REBT and CT.
-Ellis in particular was a member of the North American Society for Adlerian Psychology and served as an editorial board member for the Adlerian Journal Individual Psychology.

 As a psychodynamic system, Adlerians excavate the past of a client/patient in order to alter their future and increase integration into community in the 'here-and-now'.
 The 'here-and-now' aspects are especially relevant to those Adlerians who emphasize humanism and/or existentialism in their approaches.